UniAV: Unified Audio-Visual Perception for Multi-Task Video Event Localization: Experiments

 \subsection{Visualization and Discussion}

-{\bf Qualitative results.} In~\cref{fig:vis1}, we visualize the predictions of our AT model on three tasks.
-Compared with the other state-of-the-art methods, our model generates localizations that better overlap with ground truth.
+{\bf Qualitative results.} In Fig.~\ref{fig:vis1}, we visualize the predictions of our AT model on three tasks.
+Compared with the other state-of-the-art methods, our model generates localizations that better overlap with the ground truth.
 For instance, our model outputs finer boundaries to distinguish repeated occurrences of the same events, \eg, the audio-visual event of ``vacuum cleaner cleaning floors'' and the sound event of ``speech''.
-For SED, visual information helps the model detect the ``frying'' sound event more accurately compared to that using audio alone.
+For SED task, visual information helps the model to detect the sound event of ``frying'' more accurately compared to that using audio modality alone.